ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Dataset Construction Method

 \subsection{Chart Type and Variation Identification}

-We first summarize \typenum{} chart types observed in the collected real infographic charts, drawing on two existing taxonomies: Data Viz Project~\cite{datavizproject} and Datylon~\cite{datylon}.
+We first summarize \typenum{} chart types observed in the collected real infographic charts, drawing on two existing taxonomies: \textit{\citet{datavizproject}} and \textit{\citet{datylon}}.
 For each chart type, we extract chart variations featuring diverse visual styles, such as element shapes and icon placement.
 This results in \varnum{} chart variations in total.
-The full lists of chart types and variations are provided in Supp.~\ref{supp:type} and~\ref{supp:var}.
-We implement these chart types and variations using the expressive D3.js~\cite{bostock2011d3}, which supports visual features unavailable in libraries like Matplotlib or Seaborn.
+The full lists of chart types and variations are provided in Appendix~\ref{supp:type} and \ref{supp:var}.
+We implement these chart types and variations using the expressive D3.js~\citep{bostock2011d3}, which supports visual features unavailable in libraries like Matplotlib or Seaborn.